September 29, 2010

 1. Cactus and Succulent, 6.
 Wonderful Plants

-My garden, Succulent
+My garden, Sanseviera

 Mother-in-Law’s tongue aka snake plant, sword plant or Sansevieria trifasciata is a name of a plant with thick and stiff attractive foliage.
 I think it is some kind of succulent as they hold a lot of moisture.
 The cultivars that are available in markets are the variegated Sanseviera trifasciata such as S. ‘Hahnii’, S. ‘Laurentii’.
 S. ‘Compacta’, S. ‘Goldiana’ etc. Some are long sword like, and others are dwarf.